UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 | ----------------- | -------------------------------------------------------------------------- | ---------------------- |
 | Videotape | Betacam; Betacam SP; Betamax; Digital Betacam; U-Matic; VHS; D-2; M-Format; VHS-C; HDCAM; DVCAM; MiniDV; Hi8; Video8; Digital 8 | Paige Box              |

+All of the AV materials that require boxes are stored in shared boxes that may span collections and collecting units.
+The Southern Folklife Collection has a distinct boxing system for its materials.
+The current box or container types at Wilson (arranged by format) include:

+Audiocassette Box
+SFC Audiocassette Box

+## AV box labels

 Please note existing labels for shared AV boxes, such as "Videotape box", "Audiocassette box", etc, are stored in the file folder located in TS archival's processing room.
+Another important things to note is that the Southern Folklife Collection has a distinct shared box systems based

 # Resources